-Session Assignments:
+Session Assignments

-- 1. The Program Chair will have all papers assigned to sessions by May 30, 2019.
-You can go to https://sites.asee.org/fyee/ to confirm session slot assignment after this date. - 2.
-Papers are assigned by preferred order by the Program Chair. - 3.
-If you have any issues with any session assignments, you must contact the Program Chair directly. - a.
+Papers are assigned by preferred order by the Program Chair.
+If you have any issues with any session assignments, you must contact the Program Chair directly.
 ASEE HQ staff cannot re-assign papers.
 That is only done by the Program Chair.